notmochi/void_client/README.md

 ## Introduction

-Void Client for Minecraft, a general-purpose injectable client coded in Rust.
-This client aims to enhance your Minecraft gaming experience by providing additional features and optimizations.
+Void Client for Minecraft, a general-purpose injectable client written in Rust.
+This client aims to enhance your Minecraft "gaming" experience by "providing additional features and optimizations."

-## Installation

-1. Clone the repository.
-2. If on RustRover, Open both library and injector folders as a project else, open the main folder.
-3. Start coding

-## Notes

-- Never run 'cargo build' inside the library or injector folders, this command is meant to be ran in the project's root folder, compiling both the library and the injector at the same time

-## Usage

-1. Compile the library.
-2. Run the injector.
+All the code provided here is 100% certified trash.
+Never use this code unironically.

+For those who don't know, just 'cargo run' in the cloned repo and have fun trying to make the base do something.

 ## Disclaimer